 Since technology started transforming our society, people have been caught between these two opposing forces: the fascination, optimism and promise of tech-driven growth, and the fear that it might make us obsolete.

 Even when freed from drudgery and financial necessity, people still want to work, as it satisfies their need for purpose, variety, significance, growth, contribution, connection, and a position in society.

-While we’re nowhere near working 3 hours a day, as Keynes predicted, tech that supports automation is a reality in most business sectors, including lending.
+While we’re nowhere near working the 3-hour day that Keynes predicted, tech that supports automation is a reality in most business sectors, including lending.
 The main issue is that its capabilities are misunderstood, generating resistance and delaying change that can improve profitability for everyone.

 The media sometimes obsesses over cases of job loss following digitisation, and we want to offer a more realistic perspective.